VIZYUL-GIT/vizyul_backend/README.md

 ### API routes

 Each route utilizes services provided in three separate architectural layers to accomplish its task.
 These areas are:
 - <strong>The Express Router</strong> This is a thin layer, simply deferring to the API Execution layer for execution, and returning the results to the caller.
-These routes are housed in the `/routes` directory.
+These routes are housed in the `server/routes` directory.
 This layer is dependent solely on the business logic layer.
 The error handling in this layer is centralized to prevent duplicated logic throughout the application.
 - <strong>The API Execution Layer</strong> This layer handles the actual processing of requests made, formatting and returning results.
 Errors here are returned via the `ApiError` object.
 All relevant database errors (unique contraints, null constraints, etc.) are interpreted and handled in this layer.
-These routines are situated in the `/api` directory.
+These routines are situated in the `server/api` directory.
 This layer is solely dependent on the database access layer.
-- <strong>The Database Access Layer</strong> This is another thin layer deals with database access concerns such as pooling, query execution and MongoDB query code.
-The database initialization code, schemas and models are housed in the `/api/database` directory.
+- <strong>The Database Access Layer</strong> This is another thin layer deals with database access concerns such as pooling, query execution and PostgreSQL query code.
+The database initialization code, schemas and models are housed in the `server/db` directory.

 ### Route Example